LaurentStar/MutantAlienAssualtMobileZ/README.txt

 - ✔️ update libaries
 - ✔️ update gradle
 - ✔️ update andoind versioning and java version
 - Bullet Colission with environment
+  - Maybe use the AABB collider in weapon depot
 - Bullet strikes surface animation
 - Bullet sensors added to play correct bullet striking animation based on how it collided